Nagendra1997/dummypy/troubleshooting.md

 ```

--Getting ERROR docker: Got permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock
+### Getting ERROR docker: Got permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock
 Ensure that you are running all docker commands with the prefix sudo(with security privelages)
 For example,
 ```
 sudo docker pull mesibo/mesibo
 ```

-- I have configured my app correctly and I am running Mesibo Container.
+### I have configured my app correctly and I am running Mesibo Container.
 But,my logs do not indicate anything when a user logs in.
 Your server is not connected to your application.
 Your logs will contain an entry that says
 ```
  *** onp_message: On-Premise not enabled - login to Mesibo console to enable it